funkyrailroad/sous-chefs/README.md

         x create a cooking group (automatically)
         x invite two other users to join the recipe x distribute tasks to everybody
+    .
+I'm a user and I accidentally marked a task as complete, but I didn't actually finish it
+        - could have an "Undo" button next to the "Mark as complete" button
+            - unassigns the current task
+            - deletes the current task from the user's my-task-view
+                - (!might happen automatically)
+            - reactivates the user's most recent task
+            - remove strikethrough formatting from the user's my-task-view for that most recent task
+                - (!might happen automatically) x Require opt in for every task assignment
+    .
+I'm a user and I'm assigned a task, but I want to take a break and stop getting tasks assigned to me
+    x I'm a user, I just completed a task.
+I should be prompted about if I want another task.
+        ! could break up the logic in complete_user_task, complete is separate from assign.
+        - in the template, if there are no active tasks, the user is prompted with "Click for your next task."
+            - this button can call the get_new_task endpoint,

-/ figure out that flow to have a user without an account to scan a qr code, create an account, and get redirected to the my tasks page
+x figure out that flow to have a user without an account to scan a qr code, create an account, and get redirected to the my tasks page
     x as admin, create cooking session
     x scan a qr code as a non-logged in user